 Practical tips for the taxi rank

-• Use the official rank — outside the arrivals hall, signed and policed.
-Never accept a ride from someone approaching you inside the terminal; private chauffeurs touting for unmetered fares are illegal and the fare will be three times the flat rate.
+• Use the official rank — outside the arrivals hall, signed and marshalled.
+Never accept a ride from anyone approaching you inside the terminal; unlicensed touts are illegal and will charge multiples of the metered fare.

-• Card payment is mandatory — since 2022, refusal is grounds for a complaint to the city.
-The taxi receipt should show the licence number.
+• Card payment — accepted in licensed Valencia taxis; the receipt should show the licence number.

 • Tipping — not required; rounding up to the nearest euro is normal.

 • Queue length — usually under five minutes off-peak.
-On Friday afternoons (15:00–19:00) in high season, the queue can run to 30 minutes — a strong argument for the pre-booked transfer.
+On Friday afternoons (15.00-19.00) in high season the queue can run to 30 minutes — a strong argument for a pre-booked transfer.

-Pre-booked private transfer with a fixed price, English-speaking driver, meet-and-greet at arrivals, child seats on request?
+Want a fixed price, an English-speaking driver, meet-and-greet at arrivals, and child seats on request?
 Welcome Pickups runs fixed-price transfers from VLC from around €30 for a saloon car.
 Worth pre-booking for Friday-afternoon arrivals when the taxi queue runs long.

 Pre-booked transfer — the smooth option

 The pre-booked transfer market in Valencia has matured significantly since 2020.
-Three main providers handle most of the volume: Welcome Pickups (curated drivers, English-speaking, fixed price), GetTransfer (price-comparison platform with multiple operators), and Suntransfers (similar model).
-All offer meet-and-greet at arrivals, fixed price quoted at booking, and free cancellation up to 24 hours ahead.
+Two providers handle most of the volume for our readers: Welcome Pickups (curated, English-speaking drivers, fixed price) and GetTransfer (a price-comparison platform with multiple operators).
+Both offer meet-and-greet at arrivals, a fixed price quoted at booking, and free cancellation up to 24 hours ahead.

 What the pre-booked transfer gives you

-• No queue — the driver waits in arrivals with a sign with your name.
+• No queue — the driver waits in arrivals with a sign bearing your name.

 • Fixed price — known at booking, no surprise surcharges.